Matthew 23

 4th Woe: For Empty Ritualism (vv.23-24)

 An application.
 What about in the assembly?
-Do we have small, eternal pet issues that we focus on while the big issues go on unchecked?
+Do we have small, external pet issues that we focus on while the deeper issues go on unchecked?
 The Lord will expose our hypocrisy.

 5th Woe: For Moral Externalism (vv.25-26)